JasonSpeak/LearnNotes/SomeIdeas.md

 vscode-chatRoom
 vscode-gayhub
 vscode-v2ex
 vscode-findJob
 vscode-pornhub

+TakeCare of your pets on cloud